 Winston Jin Li has served as our independent director since April 2014.
-He currently serves as an independent director of E-House Enterprise.
+He currently serves as an independent director of E-House Enterprise and an independent director of Kingbo Strike Limited.
 Mr. Li was the chief financial officer of Inke Limited, a leading PRC-based mobile live streaming company from March 2018 to February 2019.
 Mr. Li served as chief financial officer of Sungy Mobile Ltd., a provider of mobile internet products and services in China, from July 2013 to August 2014.
 Mr. Li served as a partner at the Hong Kong office of Linklaters LLP from 2002 to 2004 and an attorney at the Hong Kong office of Skadden Arps Slate Meagher & Flom LLP from 1997 to 2002.
 Mr. Li received his bachelor's degree in biochemistry from Peking University and master of science degree from the University of Michigan, Ann Arbor.
 He received his juris doctor degree from Columbia Law School.

 Hongchao Zhu has served as our independent director since March 2017.
 Mr. Zhu is the managing partner of Shanghai United Law Firm and has been practicing with Shanghai United Law Firm since 1986.
 Mr. Zhu is a guest professor of East China University of Political Science and Law and Shanghai University, and is also an arbitrator of Shanghai Arbitration Association and China International Economic Trade Arbitration Commission.
-Mr. Zhu currently serves as an independent director of E-House Enterprise, an independent director of Jupai Holdings Limited, an NYSE-listed third-party wealth management service provider in China, and an independent director of Haitong Securities Co., Ltd. (SEHK: 06837; SSE: 600837), a company listed on the Hong Kong Stock Exchange and Shanghai Stock Exchange.
+Mr. Zhu currently serves as an independent director of E-House Enterprise, an independent director of Sansheng Holdings (Group) Co.Ltd., an independent director of Shanghai Bailian Group Co.,Ltd., an independent director of Bright Real Estate Grouop Co.,Limited, an independent director of Jupai Holdings Limited, an NYSE-listed third-party wealth management service provider in China, and an independent director of Haitong Securities Co., Ltd. (SEHK: 06837; SSE: 600837), a company listed on the Hong Kong Stock Exchange and Shanghai Stock Exchange.
 Mr. Zhu once served as vice chairman of the All China Bar Association and chairman of the Shanghai Bar Association.
 Mr. Zhu received his master's and bachelor's degrees in law from Fudan University in China.